biaw/multidomain/README.md

 - 200 `/content/_common/<path>`
 - 404 `/content/<domain>/404.html`
 - 404 `/content/_common/404.html`
-- 404 plain
+- 404 status without content

-tl;dr: it will try the domain folder first, if it doesn't exist then it will try the common folder. if it doesn't exist then it will try the domain folder's 404.html, if it doesn't exist then it will try the common folder's 404.html, if it doesn't exist then it will just return a plain 404.
+tl;dr: It will try the domain folder first.
+If it doesn't exist then it will try the common folder.
+If it doesn't exist then it will try the domain folder's 404.html.
+If it doesn't exist then it will try the common folder's 404.html.
+If it doesn't exist then it will just return a plain 404 status without any content.

 ## Notes